uport-project/specs/messages/verificationreq.md

 Name | Description | Required
 ---- | ----------- | --------
-`type` | MUST have the value `verReq` | yes `unsignedClaim` | An unsigned claim that the user is requested to sign, in the form of a JSON object that form part of the payload of the attestation.
-A mandatory field is the `claim` itself, and a common field would be `sub` for the subject. | yes
+`type` | MUST have the value `verReq` | yes `unsignedClaim` | An unsigned claim that the user is requested to sign, this should exactly match the `claim` of the finished signed [Verified Claim](./verification.md). | yes
 `aud` | The DID of the identity you want the user to sign the claims with | no `sub` | The DID of the identity you want the user to sign the claims about | no `callback` | Callback URL for returning the response to a request (may be deprecated in future) | no